Cost to Build a Custom Home in Toronto?

 Living Room Full Penthouse Renovation

-Financing Options for Custom Home Construction
+Financing Options for a Custom Home in Toronto

 Most homeowners in Toronto finance custom builds through a construction mortgage, which differs from traditional home loans.
 Lenders assess the borrower’s down payment, the builder’s credentials, and the scope and timeline of the project.